Return to articles

 Can I Set Up My Internet Before I Move In?

 Yes, it’s possible to set up your Internet before moving in.
-However, ISP companies require your physical presence during activation and installation, so you will need access to the property.
+However, ISPs require your physical presence during activation and installation, so you will need access to the property.
 If you’re renting, that means you’ll need to reach an agreement with the landlord before you move in, because you can’t just leave a door unlocked.

 If I Move, Can I Take My WiFi with Me?